 The Trevi Fountain is known as the most famous and beautiful fountain in Rome.
 A fantastic story says that the aqueduct that originally supplied the fountain with water was made after the command of a mysterious lady who appeared one night in front of the General Agrippa during the times of the Emperor Augustus.
 She asked him to build an aqueduct to bring the water from a source located next to the city.
 Years later during the XVIII century, the amazing design that we can enjoy today was designed by Nicola Salvi, who unfortunately, didn’t live enough to enjoy his own creation.

 Today it can be enjoyed by everyone at any time of the day.
 We really recommend appreciating it by day and by night as well, the statues and details glow in a different way depending on the light.
+We visited the fountain at 6 AM in the morning as well, and even at that time there are some people there!
+The crowds arrive as soon as the sun rises.

 For us it is, and it will be a very special place, because it was here where Dante proposed to Zsuzsi.
 But be careful with the people who take random photos of you and then they want to sell them to you even if you don’t want them.